marklogic/marklogic-docker/README.md

 ```
 Above command will list all the networkd on host

-Start the Docker container (bootstrap) with MarkLogic initialized.
+Start the Docker container (bootstrap) with MarkLogic Server initialized.
 Give the container a couple of minutes to get initialized.

 ```
 $ docker run -d -it -p 7100:8000 -p 7101:8001 -p 7102:8002 \